 Bio & CV

 Vivek Sarkar is Professor and Chair of the School of Computer Science, and the Stephen Fleming Chair for Telecommunications in the College of Computing at Georgia Institute of Technology.
-He conducts research in multiple aspects of parallel computing software including programming languages, compilers, runtime systems, and debuggers for parallel and high performance computer systems.
-Prof. Sarkar currently leads the Habanero Extreme Scale Software Research Laboratory at Georgia Tech.
+He conducts research in multiple aspects of parallel computing software including programming languages, compilers, runtime systems, and debuggers for parallel, heterogeneous, and distributed high-performance computer systems.
 Prior to joining Georgia Tech, Sarkar was a Professor of Computer Science at Rice University and the E.D.
-Butcher Chair in Engineering during 2007 – 2017, where he also served as Chair of the Department of Computer Science during 2013 – 2016.
-While at Rice, Sarkar created the Habanero Extreme Scale Software Research Laboratory, which focuses on unifying parallelism and concurrency elements of high-end computing, multicore, and embedded software stacks.
+Butcher Chair in Engineering, where he also served as Chair of the Department of Computer Science.
+Prof. Sarkar leads the Habanero Extreme Scale Software Research Laboratory at Georgia Tech, which was created while he was at Rice.

 Prof. Sarkar’s curriculum vitae can be found here.